whatyouhide/gotham-contrib/README.md

 If you use terminal vim, check if your terminal emulator is listed in one of the following ones.
-If it is, follow the instructions to install the colorscheme for the terminal emulator; if it's not there, it's not supported.
-You're more than welcome to add support for it and send me a Pull Request!
+If it is, follow the instructions to install the colorscheme for the terminal emulator; if it's not there, you can use the **256 colors version** of the colorscheme but it doesn't look as polished as the regular one.
+Instructions are available at the [vim-gotham][vim-gotham] repository.

+You're more than welcome to add support for more platforms.
+Send me a PR!

 ### iTerm 2